List of A Song of Ice and Fire characters: Ygritte

 Ygritte (/ˈiːɡrɪt/ EE-grit) is a wildling spearwife renowned for her fierce and headstrong nature, and is considered by many wildlings to be beautiful due to her exceptionally red hair, although Jon Snow considers her to be rather plain-looking.
 Ygritte first encounters Jon in A Clash of Kings, when she and her band of three wildling scouts are surprise-attacked by a group of Night's Watch rangers led by the famed Qhorin Halfhand, among whom is a young recruit Jon Snow.
 Most of her band is killed and she is personally captured by Jon, but Jon refuses the order to execute Ygritte because of her gender, and later releases her in secret.
 She rejoins the wildlings, and is present when Rattleshirt traps Qhorin and Jon in a cave, resulting in Jon feigning surrender by killing Qhorin.
-Ygritte speaks up for Jon when other wildlings raises suspicion towards Jon, and again when Mance Rayder doubts Jon's sincerity since he did not inform the wildlings of Lord Commander Mormont's ranging.
+Ygritte speaks up for Jon when other wildlings raise suspicion towards Jon, and again when Mance Rayder doubts Jon's sincerity since he did not inform the wildlings of Lord Commander Mormont's ranging.
 Ygritte voluntarily transfers to Tormund Giantsbane's group in order to stay with Jon, and they begin a sexual relationship as the wildling raiders attached to Thenn leader Styr are sent to scale over the Wall on Mance's orders aiming to attack Castle Black from the rear.
 Ygritte continues to defend Jon, but when Jon defects at Queenscrown to return to the Night's Watch, she shoots Jon in the calf with an arrow on the run.
 Ygritte later participates in Styr's attack on Castle Black, and is fatally shot in the chest by an arrow in the ensuing battle and dies in Jon's arms.

 Craster

 Craster is a wildling who lives north of the Wall in a fortified homestead called Craster's Keep.
-According to Ygritte, he was fathered by a member of the Night's Watch with a wilding from Whitetree.
+According to Ygritte, he was fathered by a member of the Night's Watch with a wildling from Whitetree.
 A regrettable ally of the Night's Watch, Craster has nineteen wives.
 When his daughters are old enough, he marries them and incestuously fathers new children.
 It is heavily implied that he sacrifices his sons to the Others.
 Whilst searching for Benjen Stark and his missing party, Jeor Mormont's expedition party stays a night at Craster's Keep, under strict conditions not to get involved with his wives.
 When they return after being attacked by the Others, an argument ensues when Craster denies members of the Night's Watch access to his food.
 This leads to a mutiny, resulting in his and Mormont's deaths.